 Editorial Policy

-How we plan, write, review, and revise Selvora content — and the claims we deliberately avoid.
+How we plan, write, review, and revise Selvora content โ€” and the claims we deliberately avoid.

 Who writes Selvora content

 Selvora is produced by a small editorial team.
-Quizzes, result descriptions, guide hubs, and essays are written in-house.
-We draft, review, and revise each piece internally before it goes live, and we update content over time as feedback comes in and the topic evolves.
+Quizzes, result descriptions, guide hubs, and essays are all written in-house.
+Each piece gets drafted, reviewed, and revised internally before it goes live โ€” and we keep updating content over time as feedback comes in and the topic itself shifts.

 What we aim for

-Our goal is to produce content that helps people reflect on themselves with a little more language and a little more kindness.
-The voice we try to maintain is warm but honest — a friend who has read widely, not a textbook or a horoscope that talks at you.
+Our goal is content that helps people reflect on themselves with a little more language and a little more kindness.
+The voice we try to keep is warm but honest โ€” closer to a friend who has read a lot than a textbook or a one-way horoscope.

 Claims we avoid

 • Certified IQ scores.
-Our IQ quiz is a gamified estimate written for entertainment; it is not comparable to instruments such as WAIS or Stanford–Binet.
+Our IQ quiz is a gamified estimate written for entertainment โ€” not comparable to instruments like WAIS or Stanfordโ€“Binet.

 • Predictions about the future.
-Tarot readings and astrology content use traditional symbolic frameworks for reflection, not forecasting.
+Our tarot and astrology content use traditional symbolic frameworks as a way to reflect โ€” not as a forecast.

 How we cite traditions

-When we draw on a framework — MBTI, Enneagram, attachment theory, love languages, tarot symbolism, zodiac traditions — we reference it as a tradition or framework, not as proven science.
-Where a distinction matters (for example, the Big Five vs. MBTI), we try to name it honestly inside the text rather than relying on a reader already knowing the difference.
+When we lean on a framework โ€” MBTI, Enneagram, attachment theory, love languages, tarot symbolism, zodiac traditions โ€” we describe it as a tradition or framework, not as proven science.
+Where a distinction matters (Big Five vs. MBTI, for example), we try to spell it out inside the text instead of assuming the reader already knows the difference.

 Review and revision